davidgaag/ourqueue/README.md

 - Node.js successor, more secure: Deno
 - competitor: Bun
 ## Express
-- framework for web service
+- more robust framework for full web service (as opposed to simple web server using Node.js)
 - Call express constructor to create express app and lsten for HTTP requests on desired port
 ```js
 const express = require('express');